katherinemillar02/dietary-choice-substrate-conditon-consequences-for-lifespan-reproductive-success-and-fitness/README.md

 *__Figure 2__* Image shows an experimental assay from one of the experiments.

+This project experimented the larval expression of genes using *quantitative PCR* in larvae who were reared on different diets:
+1:8H, 1:8S, 8:1H, 8:1S

 ## Description of scripts

 Scripts for each experiment are in sections of: